-While spring is the perfect time tackle yard projects, before you dig, it’s important to know what below to stay safe.
+While summer is the perfect time tackle yard projects, before you dig, it’s important to know what below to stay safe.

 Before every project, call 811, the national call-before-you-dig phone number, to know what’s below to avoid putting yourself, or your community, at risk.
 Nationwide, every six minutes someone damages an underground utility line because of digging without first calling 811, according to the Common Ground Alliance, the national association that promotes safe digging practices.

-In 2021 alone, PECO was called to 688 incidents where damage was caused to underground electric or natural gas equipment due to unsafe digging practices.
-Despite damage prevention laws that have been in place for decades, recent statistics indicate that 32 percent of incidents are caused by someone who did not contact 811 before digging.
-A recent survey also states that 37 percent of homeowners who are planning digging projects, do not plan to call 811 beforehand, putting themselves and their communities at risk.
+In 2022 alone, PECO was called to 650 incidents where damage was caused to underground electric or natural gas equipment due to unsafe digging practices.
+Despite damage prevention laws that have been in place for decades, recent statistics indicate 74 percent of U.S. homeowners plan to dig on their property this year.
+Of those who are planning projects, more than 49.3 million Americans do not plan to call 811 beforehand, putting themselves and their communities at risk.